Plum River Farm

 coarse salt and freshly ground pepper

 Thaw and pat dry roast.
-Jaccard the roast, or pierce it all over with a sharp knife, letting the knife tip penetrate to a depth of about 1/2 inch.
-Mix all other ingredients in a bowl, and rub all surfaces of the roast with this mixture.
+Pierce it all over with a sharp knife, letting the knife tip penetrate to a depth of about 1/2 inch.
+Blend all other ingredients with an immersion blender, and rub all surfaces of the roast with this mixture.
 Let stand at room temperature for at least 1/2 hour (if you have the time, marinate refrigerated for 1-3 days, but bring up to room temperature before roasting.)
 Preheat oven to 250.
 Roast for 30 minutes, then lower the oven temperature to 170, and roast for another 1-1/2 hours, or until internal temperature reaches 125.
 Tent with foil for 10 minutes, then slice thinly across the grain.

 Renee's Arm Roast